374th Mission Support Group change of command

-U.S. Air Force Col. Burt Okamoto assumed command of the 374th Mission Support Group from Col. Ryan Vetter during a change of command ceremony at Yokota Air Base, Japan, July 10.
+U.S. Air Force Col. Ryan Vetter, 374th Mission Support Group outgoing commander, renders the final salute to his group during a change of command ceremony at Yokota Air Base, Japan, July, 10, 2024.
+Change of command ceremonies are time-honored traditions deeply-rooted in American military history.
+(U.S. Air Force photo by Senior Airman Manuel G. Zamora)

-Col. Richard McElhaney, 374th Airlift Wing commander, presided over the ceremony and the event was attended by family members of the incoming and outgoing commanders, members of the 374th MSG, and representatives from across the base.

-The change of command ceremony is a tradition dating back to the Roman era, where military leaders would pass a baton, colors, standards, or ensigns that symbolized the passing of command to subordinates in attendance, and ensured unit members were never without official leadership or a continuation of trust.

 |Date Taken: